-There is currently connectivity to the other campuses with the District and the DAC via a dedicated AT&T 10Gbps circuit for voice traffic with secondary and tertiary circuits running through a district-owned RF microwave network.
+Currently, there is network connectivity to the other campuses with the District and the DAC via a dedicated AT&T 10Gbps circuit for voice traffic with secondary and tertiary circuits running through a district-owned RF microwave network.
 The local and long distance service is provided by Level 3 via a SIP circuit with failover to Ventura College.
 AT&T provides local outgoing analog voice circuits used for tertiary outgoing calls.